Ernie O'Malley: Outbreak of civil war

-On 28 June, government forces bombarded the Four Courts.
-O'Malley was in the building when the historic Records Office was blown up during the advance by Free State troops on 30 June.
-That action cost him all the notes and manuals on training and tactics he had compiled and revised several times.
+On 28 June 1922, government forces shelled the Four Courts.
+O'Malley was in the building when the Records Office was blown up during the advance by Free State troops on 30 June.
+The explosion cost him all the notes and manuals on training and tactics he had compiled and revised several times.
 Of that day he wrote in The Singing Flame:

 As we stood near the gate there was a loud shattering explosion … The munitions block and a portion of Headquarters block went up in flames and smoke … The yard was littered with chunks of masonry and smouldering records; pieces of white paper were gyrating in the upper air like seagulls.
 The explosion seemed to give an extra push to roaring orange flames which formed patterns across the sky.
 Fire was fascinating to watch; it had a spell like running water.
 Flame sang and conducted its own orchestra simultaneously.
 It can't be long now, I thought, until the real noise comes.

+A national army report claimed that O'Malley later informed Free State general Paddy O'Daly that the IRA had set off a mine inside the records office and that he was sorry more national army soldiers had not been injured.

 O'Malley, who assumed operational command of the Four Courts occupation after garrison commander Paddy O'Brien was injured by shrapnel, was ordered by his senior IRA commanders – over his objections – to surrender to the Free State Army on the afternoon of 30 June.
-That evening he escaped from temporary captivity in the Jameson Distillery along with future Taoiseach Seán Lemass and two others.
-The next day he travelled via the Wicklow Mountains to Blessington then County Wexford and finally County Carlow.
-This escape was probably fortunate for O'Malley, as four of the other senior Four Courts leaders were later executed.
+He was to have led a break-out but it did not come off: "By then to emerge would have been suicide".
+That evening he escaped from temporary captivity in the Jameson Distillery along with Seán Lemass and two others.
+The next day he travelled via the Wicklow Mountains to Blessington, then to County Wexford and finally to County Carlow.
+This escape probably saved O'Malley's life, as four of the other senior Four Courts leaders were later executed.

+A force led by O'Malley captured Enniscorthy but this action cost the life of his comrade O'Brien and the IRA was forced to abandon much of County Wexford and south-east Leinster.